kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/setting_up_LLD_linker.md

-You can optionall specify your linker choice in the build manifest file (configuration file) - cargo.toml as follows :
+You can optionaly specify your linker choice in the build manifest file (configuration file) - cargo.toml as follows :
 ```toml
 [target.'cfg(target_os = "linux")'.llvm]
 linker = "/usr/bin/ld.gold"                   //this specifies the path to the gold linker